 Pop: Kultur und Kritik Heft 17 (Herbst 2020)

 “Pop: Kultur und Kritik” is one of my favorite magazines.
-It is published twice a year, and unfortunately is German-language only.
-It is a cultural studies journal, publishing shorter comments, reflections and analyses, along with a few longer essays, on current matters of popular culture.
-I enjoy it, because it is a very serious and academic look at topics that are not often treated with such intellectual rigor, such as TikTok, the latest TV shows, Instagram trends and emerging micro-genres of music.
+It is published twice a year and unfortunately is German-language only.
+It is a cultural studies journal, publishing shorter comments, reflections, and analyses, along with a few longer essays, on current matters of popular culture.
+I enjoy it, because it is a very serious and academic look at topics that are not often treated with such intellectual rigor, such as TikTok, the latest TV shows, Instagram trends, and emerging micro-genres of music.

 I was a bit behind reading this issue — it was published in October 2020, all texts were written in May and July 2020.
-In this issue my favorite notes and essays were Thomas Reinhardt’s “Max Weber und der Thermomix”, about the relationship between step-by-step fail-safe cooking instructions and protestant work ethics; Wolfgang Ullrich’s “Kunst für alle – die Vermittlerrolle des Museums” about the conflicting and ever-shifting role of art museums as mediator (of what to whom?); and Thomas Hecken’s “Pandemie und Exekutive im Fernsehen”, where the author recaps the coverage on Covid-19 in German talk shows throughout the first half of 2020 (based on notes taken through the months).
-Having read about Covid-19 everywhere for about a year now I expected to be bored by this last essay, but instead it was rather interesting to reflect and think back how this pandemic unfolded, because it seems so ubiquitous and self-evident now.
+In this issue my favorite notes and essays were Thomas Reinhardt’s “Max Weber und der Thermomix”, about the relationship between step-by-step fail-safe cooking instructions and protestant work ethics; Wolfgang Ullrich’s “Kunst für alle – die Vermittlerrolle des Museums” about the conflicting and ever-shifting role of art museums as a mediator (of what to whom?); and Thomas Hecken’s “Pandemie und Exekutive im Fernsehen”, where the author recaps the coverage on Covid-19 in German talk shows throughout the first half of 2020 (based on notes taken through the months).
+Having read about Covid-19 everywhere for about a year now I expected to be bored by this last essay, but instead, it was rather interesting to reflect and think back on how this pandemic unfolded because it seems so ubiquitous and self-evident now.

 Currently Reading: Ernst H. Gombrich — The Story of Art

-Ernst H. Gombrich’s “The Story of Art”, first published in 1950, is the best selling art book of all time.
+Ernst H. Gombrich’s “The Story of Art”, first published in 1950, is the best-selling art book of all time.
 It is an approachable summary of art history from ancient Egypt to the modern period in 27 chapters.